elastic/ml-cpp/build-setup/linux.md

 ### Boost 1.77.0

 Download version 1.77.0 of Boost from <https://boostorg.jfrog.io/artifactory/main/release/1.77.0/source/boost_1_77_0.tar.bz2>.
-You must get this exact version, as the Machine Learning Makefiles expect it.
+You must get this exact version, as the Machine Learning build system requires it.

 Assuming you chose the `.bz2` version, extract it to a temporary directory: